BrowserStackCE/browserstack-webdriverio-appium-cucumber-e2e/README.md

 Welcome to BrowserStack WebdriverIO Cucumber Examples, a sample UI testing framework empowered with Appium, Webdriverio, Cucumber.
 Along with the framework the repository also contains test scripts written for BrowserStack Demo Application.

-This repository includes a sample configuration file to run these on tests on BrowserStack platforms including **browsers running on a remote selenium grid such as BrowserStack AppAutomate
+This repository includes a sample configuration setup to run tests on BrowserStack platforms, including mobile devices through App Automate.
 ## 🛠️ Setup

 ### Step 1: Upload your app to BrowserStack